 - Average age of credit accounts

 If you rely heavily on streaming services and digital publications, there’s a good chance you have subscriptions you don’t use.
 Mint monitors them for inactivity and suggests which ones you might want to cancel.
 It’ll also alert you to rate increases.

 You can apply for a purchase or refinance loan through Rocket Mortgage using the Mint app.
 Mint prefills your application to speed things along.

 Before choosing Mint over other options, it’s worthwhile to explore what its competitors have to offer.
 Here’s how Mint performs against similar products.

 Although both of these platforms have more or less the same features — budgeting, online synchronization, manual entries and more — YNAB sticks to budgeting, and it’s among the best options for this purpose.
 On the other hand, if you’re looking for additional features, Mint’s credit score tracking tools and other financial tracking features make it worth considering.
 And it’s all free, whereas YNAB charges $14.99 per month ($98.99 per year on the annual plan).

 Mint vs. Personal Capital

-While Mint emphasizes budgeting and monitoring where users spend their money, Personal Capital focuses more on saving for retirement.
+While Mint emphasizes budgeting and monitoring where users spend their money, Personal Capital focuses more on investments and education and retirement savings.
 Mint provides an investment tracking feature, but Personal Capital is a better alternative in that department.
-For users who link $100,000 or more in investable assets, it even offers a free consultation so they can talk with an advisor who can help them decide where to put their money.
+It even offers access to financial planners who, for a fee, can help users decide where to put their money.